-Previous City-led engagement had identified height, density and intensity as the primary motivators for comments on the overall land use concept.
-Feedback gathered at the January Town Hall confirmed that outside of trust and the ARP process, height and density (intensity) were the most commonly cited ARP topics.
-Based on this and changing City timelines for other policy areas, the second session focused on collecting feedback on land use intensity specifically.
+Previous City-led engagement had identified height, density and intensity as the primary subject for comments proided by stakeholders.
+Feedback gathered at the January Town Hall confirmed that outside of trust and the ARP process generally, height and density (intensity) were the most commonly cited ARP topics.
+Based on this and changing City timelines for other policy areas, the second session focused on collecting feedback on height and intensity specifically.

 A secondary focus for the session addressed concerns raised on trust and the ARP process.
-More generally, stakeholders feel that the engagement process has been frustrating.
+Many stakeholders feel that the engagement process has been frustrating.
 While there has been extensive engagement, they have yet to see a final ARP.
-Furthermore, height and density maps had been updated and changed, seemingly without consultation or transparency.
+Furthermore, height and density maps have been updated and changed, seemingly without consultation or transparency.